Enabling legally binding e-signatures on mobile devices

 Traditional challenges with PKI on mobile devices

 Given vulnerabilities with mobile phones, such as QuadRooter or Stagefright, securing these technologies and providing non-repudiation from signatures via mobile devices has been challenging.
-While mobile devices have become more secure when they are physically lost, they are still vulnerable to hackers – leaving the door open for e-signature technologies to be leveraged by hackers and unauthorised users.
+While mobile devices have become more secure when they are physically lost, they are still vulnerable to hackers.
+This leaves the door open for e-signature technologies to be leveraged by hackers and unauthorised users.

 PKI on Mobile Devices: Remediating Vulnerabilities with Central Server Signing

-PKI has become a widely used method for mobile device authentication as it was certainly an improvement from basic usernames and passwords.
-However, vulnerabilities still exist with mobile PKI as we discussed above.
-Hackers have leveraged this gap to exploit certificates in order to gain access into devices – meaning access into organizations internal networks.
-Recognizing the need for mobile signing capabilities, Cryptomathic saw that central signing solutions could fill the gap between mobile device signing technologies and non-repudiation.
+PKI has become a widely used method for mobile device authentication.
+However, as we have seen, vulnerabilities still exist with mobile PKI.
+Hackers have leveraged this gap to exploit certificates and gain access to devices – which, by extension, means access to an organization's internal networks.
+Recognizing the need for mobile signing capabilities, Cryptomathic realized that central signing solutions could fill the gap between mobile e-signature technologies and non-repudiation.

-In simple terms, Cryptomathic’s central signing solution, Signer, removes the need for PKI on mobile devices by storing the user’s signing key in a secure centralised location, thus allowing the user to securely access their private key and sign their documents or transactions from any web browser.
+In simple terms, Cryptomathic’s central signing solution, Signer, removes the need for PKI on mobile devices.
+It does this by storing the user’s signing key in a secure centralized location, allowing the user to securely access their private key and sign their documents or transactions from any web browser.
 Signer essentially removes the opportunity for hackers to exploit mobile PKI technology, safehousing keys in more robust hardware security modules (HSMs) protected by stronger security controls than any mobile device would ever be able to support.

 Multi-factor Authentication: Strengthening Central Signing

 One option is multi-factor authentication (MFA) and/or strong authentication.
-Many online services, such as e-banking, e-Gov, and so on, utilise the technology to protect users’ accounts against attacks and unauthorised access.
+Many online services, such as e-banking, e-Gov, and so on, utilise the technology to protect user accounts against attacks and unauthorised access.
 By leveraging multi-factor authentication, central signing solutions can work on any type of device.
-The newest, preferred authentication mechanisms include biometrics (finger scan, retina scan) and multi-factor authentication (using a hard or soft token).
+The newest, preferred authentication mechanisms include biometrics (for example, finger scan or retina scan) and multi-factor authentication (using a hard or soft token).

 New Call-to-action

-eIDAS regulations cover everything around eID and electronic trust services, from initiation, time-stamping, e-seals and central electronic signing, and provide a framework that can be leveraged to enable a solution to provide confidentiality, integrity, and non-repudiation for a platform.
+eIDAS regulations cover everything around eID and electronic trust services, including initiation, time-stamping, e-seals, and central electronic signing.
+In addition, they provide a framework that can be leveraged to enable a solution to provide confidentiality, integrity, and non-repudiation for a platform.
 If a signing solution is compliant with eIDAS standards for QES, that means it will stand in a court of law, holding the same legal value as a wet signature.

-eIDAS has opened the door for the use of mobile technologies, so long as the platform can provide verification of the integrity of the signature.
+Since it came into force in 2016, eIDAS has opened the door for the use of mobile e-signature technology, so long as the platform can provide verification of the integrity of the signature.
 But eIDAS requires all e-signature platforms – including those on mobile devices – to be compliant with eIDAS regulations.
 Without central signing technology, this translates into the need for mobile device platforms to provide support for advanced signatures, and security controls such as advanced cryptography and innovative PKI solutions.

-eIDAS set requirements around central server signing, leveraging a number of different technical standards (including CEN and ETSI) which must be implemented on the solution.
+eIDAS sets requirements around central server signing, leveraging a number of different technical standards (including CEN and ETSI) which must be implemented in the solution.
 Cryptomathic’s central signature solution, Signer, is able to deliver Qualified Electronic Signature (QES) according to eIDAS regulations, thereby addressing the case for non-repudiation and allowing users to sign transactions or documents on any connected device, straight from their internet browser.

 Conclusion

-Traditional PKI has left security gaps in mobile applications but central signing eliminates the risks of using mobile devices for digital signatures and finally enables users to securely access their online services, using strong authentication techniques.
+Traditional PKI has left security gaps in mobile applications, but central signing eliminates the risks typically associated with mobile e-signature solutions.
+This finally enables users to securely access their online services, using strong authentication techniques.

-Utilising central signing solutions, such as Cryptomathic Signer, ensures that the user has sole-control of their signing key – a particularly important qualification for QES.
-Central signing ensures authentication, data-integrity and non-repudiation of a transaction – regardless of which device the user has, thus making it a secure and legally-binding transaction.
+Utilising central signing solutions, such as Cryptomathic Signer, ensures that the user has sole control of their signing key – a particularly important qualification for QES.
+Central signing ensures authentication, data integrity, and non-repudiation of a transaction, regardless of which device the user has.
+This makes it a secure and legally-binding transaction.

 By combining strong authentication with PKI, mobile devices have become a much safer platform with the ability to support e-signatures without ever storing private keys on the device.